(Last Update: 05/18/2025)

 Showrooms and Pop-up Stores

-- Showrooms in department stores and pop-up stores bridge the gap between online and in-store shopping, allowing customers to view and try products from online brands firsthand.
+- Showrooms in department stores and pop-up stores bridge the gap between online and in-store shopping.

 - This option allows customers to make an educated decision regarding their purchase while still enjoying the convenience and variety of shopping.

-- However, not all areas may have access to showrooms, brick-and-mortar stores, or pop-up department stores, limiting their availability to some customers.
+- However, not all areas may have access to showrooms, brick-and-mortar stores, or pop-up department stores.

 Combining Research and Testing